 Sri Lanka Veterinary Journal (SLVJ) is the official publication of the Sri Lanka Veterinary Association (SLVA).
-The SLVJ aims to share and discuss scientific information and new developments in the field of veterinary medicine and allied sciences with practising veterinarians by publishing original research and reviews articles.
-Clinical communications/Case reports, short communications, and letters to the Editor are also published.
-The Journal also carries news and activities of the veterinary profession in Sri Lanka and elsewhere.
+The SLVJ aims to share and discuss scientific information and new developments in the fields of veterinary science, livestock production and allied sciences with veterinarians and researchers by publishing original research and reviews.
+Clinical communications, case reports, short communications, and letters to the Editor are also published.

 Conditions for submissions

 Submission of manuscript implies that the results reported have not been published or is not being considered for publication elsewhere (work published in abstract form in conference proceedings are exempted).

 Manuscripts should be submitted in English (UK) using Word (12 point Times New Roman), and have numbered lines (continuous numbering) with wide margins and 1.5 line spacing on A4 size page throughout.
 Every page of the manuscript should be numbered.
 Manuscripts can be submitted electronically to email@example.com together with the author’s declaration form on the website of Sri Lanka Veterinary Association http://journal.slva.org/.